 This is a bit different from my usual reviews, being as that it’s a cruise ship rather than a hotel.
 But when you think about it, what is a ship really other than a massive floating all-inclusive hotel?
 Albeit more like a mega-resort with 1400 rooms, 10 restaurants, eight bars and its own theatre.
 But it’s still a place to stay and picking the right one is even more important, as when you’re miles out to sea you can’t really change your mind and go stay somewhere else.

 Lucky I picked a good one on my first cruise – Celebrity Equinox.
-She’s one of Celebrity Cruises’ Solstice Class ships and has been sailing across the world since 2009.
-I had no idea what to expect, so was hugely impressed by the facilities on board, which were more luxurious than most hotels I’ve stayed in.
+She’s one of Celebrity Cruises Solstice Class ships and has been sailing across the world since 2009.
+I had no idea what to expect, but was impressed by the facilities on board, which were more luxurious than most hotels I’ve stayed in.
 But what’s it like on board?
 Here’s my Celebrity Equinox review.

 Celebrity Equinox review